Offering Online Therapy

 Ultimately, I am a therapist so that I can help others build their most authentic, satisfying, and meaningful lives.

-I come from a family of lawyers and business people who tend to think and act based on logic.
-I always knew I was a little different.
-So, I tended to express more emotion and used my sensitivity to connect with people in a different way.
-As I’ve grown in my training, I appreciate the utility of both logic and emotion and incorporate this balanced approach in my personal life as well as when working with clients.
+Coming from a family of lawyers and business people who tend to think and act based on logic, I always knew I was a little different.
+I tended to express more emotion and used my sensitivity to connect with people in a more intuitive, relational way.
+As I’ve grown in my training, I’ve come to appreciate the value of both logic and emotion and now integrate this balanced approach in my work with clients—especially those navigating high-pressure, perfectionistic environments.

 What I Love About Being a Therapist